 This test requires a sample of cells from your cervix.
 To collect the sample, your healthcare provider will put a speculum into your vagina so that he or she can reach the cervix.
 Your provider will use one or more devices—shaped like a spatula, brush, or both—to collect samples of cells in the cervix.

 The results don't seem to be affected by menstrual blood or lubricant in the vagina.
 Little is known about the effect of vaginal intercourse, tampons, and douching shortly before test.

-Ask your doctor or nurse if you need to do anything to prepare for this test.
-The ACS recommends avoiding intercourse, douches, tampons, vaginal creams, and birth control foam or jelly two to three days before a Pap test.
-Try to schedule the test for at least five days after your menstrual period ends.
+Ask your healthcare provider or nurse if you need to do anything to prepare for this test.
+The ACS recommends avoiding intercourse, douches, tampons, vaginal creams, and birth control foam or jelly 2 to 3 days before a Pap test.
+Try to schedule the test for at least 5 days after your menstrual period ends.

 Copyright © 2016 Baylor Scott & White Health.
 All Rights Reserved. |